shwetagni/voicebot-account-balance/README.md

   balance is revealed," rather than relying on the LLM to behave.
 - **Generic auth errors:** wrong PIN and unknown account return the same `AUTH_FAILED` message, to avoid leaking which accounts exist.
+- - **SQLite via `sql.js`:** chosen over `better-sqlite3` specifically to avoid
-- **SQLite via `better-sqlite3`:** zero external services to stand up in 24 hours; trivial to swap for Postgres/Supabase later (see "What I'd improve").
+  native compilation (no Python/C++ build tools needed), which makes setup painless on Windows.
+Zero external services to stand up in 24 hours;
+  trivial to swap for Postgres/Supabase later (see "What I'd improve").
 - **Notification fallback:** if `TWILIO_*` / `SMTP_*` env vars aren't set,
   `send_notification` logs a `[MOCK SMS]` / `[MOCK EMAIL]` line to the console instead of failing — so the demo runs end-to-end even without live